mukhtar-github/react-advanced/README.md

 So now let's connect our inputs to the state value.
 In other words, accessing the data inside the input.

+We have to add two values to the input element.
+One is the attribute and the other is the eventListener.

 ### Forms Corresponding Projects

 8 Lorem Ipsum Generator